gmarty/DVD.js/README.md

 node bin/http-server
 ```

-Finally, point your browser to...
+Finally, point your browser to:
 ```
 http://localhost:3000/
 ```